-Professional Development: Sac High has 21 professional development (PD) days built into the school calendar and holds weekly professional development sessions.
+Professional Development: PS7 has 21 professional development (PD) days built into the school calendar and holds weekly professional development sessions.
 On-going, differentiated professional learning includes: department, grade-level and school site collaboration, peer observations, training and job-embedded coaching aligned to our teacher evaluation-based planning, instructional execution, assessment, classroom culture, and leadership development.
 Teachers also receive training and support in specific content areas, working with different student populations (i.e., EL scholars) and work in specialized departments to provide professional development specific to the content area.
 Teachers receive ongoing coaching/feedback including a weekly to biweekly observation/debrief cycle.
 New teachers participate in three days of New Teacher Professional Development before the start of the school year to set up new teachers for a successful school year.

-Focus on student groups: Sac High continued to offer an inclusion model that holds all scholars to high expectations with appropriate levels of differentiated support.
+Focus on student groups: PS7 continued to offer an inclusion model that holds all scholars to high expectations with appropriate levels of differentiated support.
 Scholars that are identified as a scholar with an IEP or a 504 plan or English Language Learner receive additional support to reach big goals.
+PS7 implements a co-teaching model which allows for an extra adult to push into our core Math and ELA classes to provide scholars with extra support.
 The special education team implemented a process to quantify the progress of scholars in meeting their IEP goals.
 The school has a Homeless Liaison to work with scholars that may need additional services.
 The progress of English Learners and Reclassified Fluent English Proficient (RFEP) scholars was monitored through the school year by a staff member assigned to review and assess progress for these scholars.

 Student and family engagement: The school bounced back from the pandemic and offered a number of opportunities for scholars and families to engage in the school community.
-In addition to events such as Back to School Night and college-going information meetings, the school provided ongoing communication with families through a weekly newsletter.
-Sac High also increased its athletic and club offerings from the 2020-21 school to give more scholars the opportunity to participate in a wider range of sports and other activities.
-In addition, Sac High hired a full-time student services coordinator to work with scholars and families on academic, behavioral and attendance challenges.
+Every quarter, there was a different parent event for families to come onto campus and engage with PS7 staff and check-in on scholar progress.
+In addition to events such as Back to School Night and Literacy Week, the school provided ongoing communication with families through weekly communication packets that are sent home every Wednesday through Blue Communication Folders.
+In addition, PS7 utilizes Class Dojo as it's platform for teacher to parent communication as well as whole school announcements.
+All parents have access to our school wide portal Infinite Campus to monitor grades/attendance.
+PS7 also increased its athletic and club offerings from the 2020-21 school to give more scholars the opportunity to participate in a wider range of sports and other activities.
+PS7 offered basketball, soccer, and cheer.
+In addition, PS7 embeds in several opportunities to build student engagement through school dances, field days, color runs, and more.